-Wood pallets are some of my favorite DIY materials.
-We have made many pallet projects in the last few years and I can’t wait to share all the tips, secrets, and creative ideas we have learned by working with pallets! ( Updated April 2, 2019 )
+Wood pallets are some of our favorite DIY materials and I can’t wait to share all the tips, secrets, and creative ideas we have learned making things with pallets!

-In this epic Guide on Pallets for DIY Projects, we will look at where to find free wooden pallets, how to select & disassemble pallets, plus best pro tips & our favorite pallet project ideas!
+In this epic guide on DIY wood pallets ideas, we will look at where to find free wooden pallets, how to select & disassemble pallets, best pro tips on using pallets, & our favorite pallet project ideas!

-Or something ambitious, such as an entire remodel!
-We turned a rental patio into a tropical pallet outdoor room!
+You can also use pallet wood on an entire remodel!
+We transformed a rental patio into a beautiful pallet outdoor room!

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )